- 1 Microscopy settings

 In cytology samples, or any sample with scattered cells rather than coherent tissue, also evaluate the following:

 - Adequacy of specimen.
-There may be too few cells to make a proper diagnosis.
+Cells may be too few or too obscured by other material to make a proper diagnosis.

 - Background, mainly if it is clear or dirty